Digital-Grinnell/rootstalk-workflow/README.md

 ```
 ---
 title:
 index: editor
 description:
-date: '08/11/2021 09:35:37'
+date: '08/11/2021 13:16:02'
 draft: false
-authors:
+contributors:
+  - role: author
-  - name:
+    name:
     headshot:
+    caption:
     bio: " "
+  - role: photographer
-  - name:
+    name:
     headshot:
+    caption:
     bio: " "
 articletype:
 tags: [" "," "]
 azure_dir: rootstalk-2016-spring
-azure_header: editor-header.jpg
+azure_headerimage:
 ---
 ```

-Note that the `main.py` script has pre-populated the `index:`, `date:`, `draft:`, `azure_dir:` and `azure_header:` keys in the frontmatter.
+Note that the `main.py` script has pre-populated the `index:`, `date:`, `draft:`, `azure_dir:`, `azure_headerimage:` keys in the frontmatter, and two "sample" `role:` keys under `contributors:`.
 All other keys are left blank and must be completed by the issue's web-editor.
 Briefly, the pre-populated key|value pairs are:

   - index: - The article's unique identifier pulled from the `articles` list of the corresponding issue's `.yml` file.
   - date: - The date and time when the article `.md` file was generated.
   - draft: false - A pre-populated `draft` key.
 Changing the value to `true` will cause the article to be temporarily ignored by _Hugo_.
+  - contributors|role: - A pair of pre-populated keys, one for an 'author' of the piece, and another for a contributing 'photographer'.
   - azure_dir: - The name of the container in _Azure BLOB Storage_ where the article's media must be stored.
-  - azure_header: - The name of the article's "header image" file as it must appear in the corresponding `azure_dir`.
+  - azure_headerimage: - The name of the article's "header image" file as it appears in the corresponding `azure_dir`.

+Note that it is acceptable to add or remove `contributor:` elements, and it's acceptable to list more than one 'author', or other roles, per article when necessary.
+Possible roles might include:  `artist`, `author`, `editor`, `illustrator`, `interviewer`, `photographer`, `poet`, `publisher` or any other reasonable term used to indicate a contributor's role.

 #### Content
 The content portion of the issue appears after the frontmatter and occupies the remainder of the article's `.md` file.
 Initially the content will include **ALL of the Markdown** for the entire issue. **Again, it is responsibility of the issue's web-editor to reduce each initial file to a single article using a series of cut-and-paste (mostly CUT) operations!**